modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 **[Christian Schlegel](http://www.servicerobotik-ulm.de/)** is the technical Lead of the H2020 RobMoSys project.
 Elected coordinator of the euRobotics Topic Group on Software Engineering, System Integration, System Engineering.
-Co- Founder and Associate Editor of the open access journal JOSER – Journal of Software Engineering for Robotics.
-Co- Organizer of the series of International Workshop on Domain- Specific Languages and Models for Robotics Systems (DSLRob).
+Co-Founder and Associate Editor of the open access journal JOSER – Journal of Software Engineering for Robotics.
+Co-Organizer of the series of International Workshop on Domain-Specific Languages and Models for Robotics Systems
+(DSLRob).
 Head of the service robotics research group at Hochschule Ulm, Professor for Real Time Systems and Autonomous Systems in the Computer Science Department of